wdk-docs/nx-dev/docs/shared/guides/nx-and-ts.md

 }
 ```

-To run these scripts with Nx, use the same syntax as Nx executors. `nx build mylib` or `nx test mylib` will build or test your library, respectively.
+To run these scripts with Nx, use the same syntax as Nx executors.
+`nx build mylib` or `nx test mylib` will build or test your library, respectively.

-## Publish your TypeScript packages to NPM
+## 将你的 TypeScript 包发布到 NPM

 Nx doesn’t provide an out of the box process for publishing and leaves it to the developer to invoke the final command.
-The reason for this is that the actual publishing process can be very specific to your project and target you deploy to and might have a lot of custom pre-deployment setup (e.g. generating changelogs, determining semver etc.).
+The reason for this is that the actual publishing process can be very specific to your project and target you deploy to and might have a lot of custom pre-deployment setup (e.g.
+generating changelogs, determining semver etc.).
 Make sure to check out our [community page](/community) as there are a lot of community provided packages integrating into the publishing process.

 However, integrating your own custom publishing process with Nx can be very straightforward, especially with the help of Nx [run-commands](/executors/run-commands-builder) and [“Target Dependencies”](/configuration/projectjson#dependson).